AnacondaRecipes/aggregateR/README.md

 git reset HEAD .
 git submodule foreach git reset HEAD .

-# 4 .. if updating RStudio then check if the R package dependencies need to be updated
+## 9 .. if updating RStudio then check if the R package dependencies need to be updated

+[this list]

 The complete list of the 33 legacy packages that must maintain their build number at 4 at R 3.5.0 buildout time (Mon 30 Apr 2018) is: